 Also, the CMS (Centers for Medicare & Medicaid Services) has announced the new Medicare Advantage premium prices for 2020.
 For 2020, these premiums will be considerably lower than the previous years, dropping down to their 2007 amounts.
 The premiums for Medicare Advantage plans are set to drop by an incredible 23%, which provides more options when choosing your plan or benefits.

 There were 22.2 million Medicare Advantage enrollees in 2019, and this is projected to increase to 24.4 million in 2020, which means it will cover more than a third of all Medicare beneficiaries.
 Medicare Advantage plans are a very popular choice for many retirees.
 Now is the time to cash in on these lower premiums!
-Let us help you find the best insurance companies in your state and a plan that will give you most for your Medicare costs.
+Let us help you find the best insurance companies in your state and a plan that will give you most for your Medicare needs.